Whitney Houston: 1992–1994: The Bodyguard

 At the 1994 Grammy Awards, Houston won the Grammy for Album of the Year for the soundtrack and was the first black woman to win as producer as well as artist.
 In addition to the Grammy, Houston also won a record-setting eight American Music Awards, eleven Billboard Music Awards, five NAACP Image Awards and earned the Soul Train Music Award for the Sammy Davis Jr. Entertainer of the Year honor.
 Houston also earned international honors for the soundtrack, including a Juno Award, five World Music Awards, six Japan Gold Disc Awards and a Brit Award.

 The soundtrack's lead single was "I Will Always Love You", written and originally recorded by Dolly Parton.
 Houston's version was highly acclaimed by critics, regarding it as her "signature song" or "iconic performance".
 Rolling Stone and USA Today called her rendition a tour-de-force.
 The song went on to become the longest-running number one single in Billboard Hot 100 history at the time for a record setting 14 weeks.
 The song also became Houston's fourth record-setting "triple-crown" number one Billboard hit after it topped the R&B and AC charts.
 (Note: Houston shares the feat with singer Lionel Richie.)
 It has gone on to sell more than eleven million units in the United States and was certified diamond in January 2021, making Houston just one of four female artists to earn a diamond-certified single and album.
 It remains the best-selling US single by a female artist.
 The song topped the charts in 34 countries and went on to sell 24 million units worldwide, becoming the best-selling single ever by a female solo artist.
-Houston earned the Grammys for Record of the Year and Best Pop Female Vocal Performance.
+The song earned Houston the Grammys for Record of the Year and Best Pop Female Vocal Performance.

 The soundtrack's follow-up singles, "I'm Every Woman" and "I Have Nothing", both reached number four on the Billboard Hot 100.
 Houston set a new Billboard Hot 100 chart record on March 13, 1993 when the two singles joined "I Will Always Love You" in simultaneously charting inside the top 20 in the same week, the first for an artist in the Nielsen SoundScan era.
 The fourth single, "Run to You", achieved modest success in the US and UK, while "Queen of the Night" reached the top 40 in several global charts and a remixed version topped the US dance chart.
 The success of The Bodyguard led to Houston becoming a cover story for Rolling Stone in its June 10, 1993 issue.